4 injured after shooting in Broad Ripple

 Police say a large disturbance led to shots being fired along Broad Ripple Avenue.

 Officers say another disturbance erupted outside an area hospital where at least one victim was receiving treatment.
-Officers were sent to the hospital to help bring things under control.
+Officers were sent to the hospital to help keep the situation under control.

 A double shooting occurred at the same location in Broad Ripple and IMPD says they are fed up with violence.